 As for finishing, less is more — get out of the way and let this beauty shine.
 I usually prefer waterbase acrylic that imparts minimal color change.
 Sometimes a thin coat of gel solvent-based varnish can look good after a sealer coat of waterbase.
 Please don’t oil bare pear wood and give it that greasy look.

 Finish your woodworking projects with confidence!
-Join furniture maker Rober Spiece for his FREE Bluprint mini-class Flawless Finishing and discover the secrets to bringing out the beauty of your wood.
+Join furniture maker Rober Spiece for his FREE Craftsy mini-class Flawless Finishing and discover the secrets to bringing out the beauty of your wood.